rysharprules/Rython/01_fundamentals.md

 ## Basics

-check the [Python documentation](https://docs.python.org/3/) to clarify how a given feature works.
+Check the [Python documentation](https://docs.python.org/3/) to clarify how a given feature works.

 ### REPL